FREQUENTLY ASKED QUESTIONS

 You offer LOTS of different trainings.
 Where do I begin?

-With the basics of course!
-The ChildLight Yoga Basic and certification gives you all of the tools to get started.
+With the basics, of course!
+The Yoga & Mindfulness for Children Teacher Training and certification gives you all of the tools to get started.
 You will leave with knowledge of child development, breathing, mindfulness and movement techniques, games, songs, planning, and even business tips!

 Do I need to be a certified adult yoga teacher to attend a ChildLight Yoga Teacher Training?